riot/riot/.github/ISSUE_TEMPLATE.md

 - You have deleted completely the issue template for no reason
 - You can not reproduce the issue
-- Your post is violates our [code of conduct](https://github.com/riot/riot/blob/master/.github/CODE_OF_CONDUCT.md)
+- Your post violates our [code of conduct](https://github.com/riot/riot/blob/master/.github/CODE_OF_CONDUCT.md)

 ## Help us to manage our issues by answering the following: